+To answer the question of how can you reduce your water footprint, it is important to first understand the subject deeper.
 Most people on a day-to-day basis take for granted the water we use.
 It is either our ignorance or the ability to disregard certain facts in the world which have led to the global water crisis facing the planet.
 The water footprint is a key tool to drive change and help businesses and governments solve this issue facing our future generations.
 In the 1990s alone, some 8.1 tons of natural resources were used to satisfy a person’s need, while in 2015, almost 12 tons of resources were extracted per person.
-Water consumption alone during this period increased from 3.32 trillion cubic meters to 3.87 trillion cubic meters by 2010 (ourworldindata.org).
+Water consumption alone during this period increased from 3.32 trillion cubic meters to 3.87 trillion cubic meters by 2010.
 The increasing consumption of water means that it is essential to consider our water footprint to benefit our environment.
-So what exactly is our water footprint and how can we take action to reduce it?
+So what exactly is our water footprint and how can we reduce limit its impact?

 What is your Water Footprint?